This strawberry cheesecake mousse is perfectly light, creamy and full of fresh strawberries. Quick to whip up and great for entertaining!

-Hello again, and happy spring!
-I have the perfect spring recipe to share with you today.
-This strawberry cheesecake mousse is so light and fresh and delicious!
+If you’re looking for the perfect spring or summer berry dessert, this strawberry cheesecake mousse is it!
+It’s so light and fresh and delicious.
 One of my very favorite things about spring and summer is all the lovely and flavorful fresh fruit that is available.
 Strawberries are a definite favorite of mine, and I love to use them any way I can in cooking.

 This cheesecake mousse is a perfect way to use fresh strawberries.
 The strawberries don’t get cooked at all, so they keep their deliciously sweet and refreshing flavor.
 The cream cheese adds a nice richness and texture to the mousse as well.
 And really, it doesn’t get much better than strawberries and cream cheese in the same dessert, right?